 Roy Rana became the 11th head coach in Ryerson men's basketball history when he was hired on August 14, 2009.

-Over the first six years as head coach, Rana has increased Ryerson’s win total each year.
+Over the first six years as the Rams head coach, Rana has increased Ryerson's win total each year.
 At the end of the 2014-15 season, Rana stands with 82 career regular season victories with the Rams and in his CIS career.

 In 2013-14, Rana and the Rams started the season as the No. 4 ranking in the CIS and stayed there for portions of the season.
 Ryerson finished the regular season with a 16-6 record and were eliminated in the OUA East quarterfinals.

 In 2012-13 the Rams finished tied for second in the east after a 15-5 season which saw Ryerson return to the national rankings for the first time since November, 2000.
 The Rams peaked at No. 6 in the country.

 In just his third season with Ryerson, Rana led the Rams to their first CIS Final 8 appearance since 1998-99.
 Rana guided the squad to a 13-9 record and second-place in the OUA East for the first time in over a decade.
 After an improbable upset of then No. 2 nationally-ranked Lakehead in the OUA semifinals and a conference silver medal, Rana coached Ryerson to its first-ever win at a national championship in Halifax, where the Rams went 1-2 including an 84-80 win over Concordia.

 In 2010-11, Rana led Ryerson to the OUA quarter-finals after finishing the regular season in fourth place in the OUA East division.
 The Rams recorded their first playoff victory since 2003 with a win over the visiting York Lions in the opening round.